Ute people: Southern Ute Indian Reservation

 The Southern Ute Indian Reservation is located in southwestern Colorado, with its capital at Ignacio.
 The area around the Southern Ute Indian reservation are the hills of Bayfield and Ignacio, Colorado.

-The Southern Ute are the wealthiest of the tribes and claim financial assets approaching $2 billion.
-Gambling, tourism, oil & gas, and real estate leases, plus various off-reservation financial and business investments, have contributed to their success.
+The Southern Utes are the wealthiest of the tribes.
+The Tribe holds a triple A credit rating with all three primary rating agencies.
+Oil & gas, and real estate leases, plus various off-reservation financial and business investments, have contributed to their success.
 The tribe owns the Red Cedar Gathering Company, which owns and operates natural gas pipelines in and near the reservation.
 The tribe also owns the Red Willow Production Company, which began as a natural gas production company on the reservation.
-It has expanded to explore for and produce oil and natural gas in Colorado, New Mexico, and Texas.
-Red Willow has offices in Ignacio, Colorado and Houston, Texas.
+It has expanded to explore for and produce oil and natural gas in Colorado, New Mexico, Texas and in the deep water in the Gulf of Mexico.
+Red Willow has offices in Ignacio, Colorado, and Houston, Texas.
 The Sky Ute Casino and its associated entertainment and tourist facilities, together with tribally operated Lake Capote, draw tourists.
 It hosts the Four Corners Motorcycle Rally each year.
 The Ute operate KSUT, the major public radio station serving southwestern Colorado and the Four Corners.